Free California LLC Filings Are Over

 Limited Partnership

-Limited partnerships can also be formed for less thanks to California’s new $0 Application for Registration.
+It used to be possible to form a limited partnership for $0 during the grace period, but now there’s a filing fee to file the Certificate of Limited Partnership: $70.
 A limited partnership is a business formed by at least two people.
 One partner is considered the “general partner,” and oversees business operations.
 The other partners are known as “limited partners,” and their responsibilities don’t involve business management.

 In this structure, the general partner holds unlimited liability for the business’s debt.
 The other partners have liability equal to their investment in the company.

 Two of the benefits of limited partnerships include limited liability (for the other partners), and full business control for the general partner.
 This entity type may work better for certain industries than others, such as family businesses or real estate investors.
-Learn more about limited partnerships.
+Learn more with our guide about the definition of limited partnerships.

 • Articles of Incorporation (Corporation)